Relaxation Effects in Twisted Bilayer Graphene: a Multi-Scale Approach

 \section{Introduction}

-The discovery of correlated insulating phases and superconductivity~\cite{cao2018} in twisted bilayer graphene (tBG) has boosted the field of twistronics~\cite{Bistritzer:2011ho, LopesdosSantos:2007fg} where strong electron-electron interactions~\cite{yankowitz2019,Kerelsky2019,choi2019} play a dominant role in the physics at specific magic angles.
+The discovery of correlated insulating phases and superconductivity~\cite{cao2018} in twisted bilayer graphene (tBG) has boosted the field of twistronics~\cite{Bistritzer:2011ho, LopesdosSantos:2007fg} where strong electron-electron interactions~\cite{Yankowitz2019, Kerelsky2019,choi2019} play a dominant role in the physics at specific magic angles where the bands become nearly flat.
+Experimental magic angle values are reported within varying ranges due to their sensitivity to the cleanliness of the sample affecting the Fermi velocity and the strength of electron-electron interaction effects~\cite{Kerelsky2019,choi2019}.
 Existing electronic structure models~\cite{laissardire2012, Morell2010, nam2017, Uchida2014} have been refined~\cite{Angeli2018, Guinea2019} to understand the peculiarities of the physics at play at these specific magic angles.
-Experimentally, values of these angles are reported within varying ranges due to their sensitivity to the cleanliness of the sample affecting the Fermi velocity and the strength of electron-electron interaction effects~\cite{Kerelsky2019,choi2019}.
-Theoretically, the values depend on the chosen approximation.
-Of particular importance are the relaxation effects in van der Waals heterostructures~\cite{woods,jung2015} that have already been reported using a variety of methods including (i) fully atomic lattice relaxation approaches~\cite{wijk2015, jain2016, nam2017}, (ii) non-linear finite element plate models~\cite{zhang2018}, (iii) a generalized-stacking fault energy (GSFE) analysis~\cite{Dai2016}, possibly combined with (iv) a configuration-space representation~\cite{carr2018}, and finally, very commonly, with (v) computationally non-prohibitive continuum models~\cite{carr2019}.
-The common denominator in these analyses is the observation of (i) a reduction in size of the AA stacking region, an increase of the AB/BA regions and the appearance of sharper stacking domain walls with decreasing twist angle and (ii) the tendency to lock the rotational alignment between the layers at the AA stacked regions for small twist angles.
-These mechanical effects contribute in the formation of secondary isolation gaps of the flat bands from higher energy bands~\cite{carr2018, nam2017}, enhance the value of the first magic angle and broadens the bands of the magic angles below $1\degree$~\cite{carr2019}.
+Theoretically, the magic angles depend on the chosen model Hamiltonian.
+Of particular importance are the relaxation effects in van der Waals heterostructures~\cite{woods, Jung2015} that have already been reported using a variety of methods including (i) fully atomic lattice relaxation approaches~\cite{Wijk2015, jain2016,nam2017,Lucignano2019}, (ii) non-linear finite element plate models~\cite{zhang2018}, (iii) a generalized-stacking fault energy (GSFE) analysis~\cite{Dai2016}, possibly combined with (iv) a configuration-space representation~\cite{carr2018}, and finally, very commonly, with (v) computationally non-prohibitive continuum models~\cite{carr2019a,Guinea2019, Walet_2019}.
+The common denominator in these analyses is the observation of (i) a reduction in the size of the AA stacking region, an increase of the AB/BA regions and the appearance of sharper stacking domain walls with decreasing twist angle and (ii) the tendency to lock the rotational alignment between the layers at the AA stacked regions for small twist angles.
+These mechanical effects contribute to the formation of secondary isolation gaps of the flat bands from higher energy bands~\cite{nam2017,carr2018, PhysRevX.8.031087}, enhance the value of the first magic angle and broadens the bands of the magic angles below $1^{\circ}$~\cite{carr2019a}.